SimplifiedLogger/node-sdk/docs/types/log.md

 # Log
-This case is the base Logger Type for the module.
+Type for handling the base Console Logs.

 ---